Johnson maintains Plan B measures despite rising cases and hospital admissions

 He said Plan B and the testing changes were “balanced and proportionate ways of ensuring we can live with Covid without letting our guard down”.

-The restrictions will be reviewed again before they are scheduled to expire on January 26.
+The restrictions will be reviewed again before they are scheduled to expire on January 26 and would require a vote in the Commons to be extended beyond that date – something that could see the Prime Minister once again face a major backbench Tory revolt.

 The changes in testing procedures are aimed at freeing up laboratory capacity for PCR tests, with the requirement for confirmatory tests suspended in asymptomatic people until the current high levels of infections subside.